LoganConnor44/anki-templates/readme.md

 1. Simplified Or Traditional Character Support

-    - This project has a concept which enables the user to defined which character type they would like to make their 'primary' character set.
+    - This project has a concept which enables the user to define which character type they would like to make their 'primary' character set.
 A user may also define an optional 'secondary' character set.
         - This enables a user to become familiar with both character types as it may be helpful to be able to understand all forms and permutations that written language may take.

 1. Pinyin Or Zhuyin Phonic Support